 From Sega Retro

-The Leisure Exchange Limited (formerly The Leisure Exchange PLC and The Mean Machines Limited) was a company who operated video game arcades and gambling venues in the United Kingdom.
+The Leisure Exchange, Ltd., formerly known as The Leisure Exchange, Plc. and The Mean Machines, Ltd., was a British arcade game and gambling machine distributor which operated arcades and gambling venues in the United Kingdom.

 Leisure Exchange has since been defunct, and it is unknown when they officially ceased operations.
 The final locations they operated were Bournemouth and Southampton, the former being sold off after numerous name changes, and the latter closing as a result of the Bargate Centre's own collapse in 2013.
 Companies House lists them being as being dissolved on 20 April 2017.

-The only former Leisure Exchange venue that remains open as an arcade is the Bournemouth venue, which currently trades independently as Fun Central.
+The only former Leisure Exchange venue that remains open as an arcade is the Bournemouth venue, which currently trades independently as Bowl Central.

 Leisure Exchange had a Sega Park website with a message board, where users could post about the arcades.